English – American Litigation Forum

 Project Dispute Engagements

 With respect to project disputes, Mr. Fishman has been privileged to serve as long-time counsel to Bombardier Aerospace.
-He has also advised, among others, WestJet and Kawasaki Rail Corporation on diverse procurement disputes.
+He has also advised, among others, WestJet, PSEG and Kawasaki Rail Corporation on diverse project disputes.
 Representative engagements include:

-- Gage v.
+- False Claims Act Litigation: Represented Bombardier in False Claims Act dispute relating to parts certifications.
+Secured dismissal of complaint.
+Gage v.
 Northrup Grumman, et al. (W.D.
 Tex.
-2013): Represented Bombardier in False Claims Act dispute relating to parts certifications.
-Secured dismissal of complaint.
+2013).

-- WestJet v.
+- Complex Contract Dispute: Representing WestJet in dispute with LiveTV relating to the installation, servicing and removal of inflight entertainment systems.
+WestJet v.
 LiveTV (Del.
-2013): Representing WestJet in dispute with LiveTV relating to the installation, servicing and removal of inflight entertainment systems.
+2013)

-- Sky Capital, Ltd. v.
-Bombardier Inc., et al (Dallas County, Texas 2012): Represented Bombardier in $40 million contract breach and fraud dispute arising out of aircraft purchase agreement.
+- Fraud in the Inducement Action: Represented Bombardier in $40 million contract breach and fraud dispute arising out of aircraft purchase agreement.
 After five week jury trial, Bombardier found to have no liability.
+Sky Capital, Ltd. v.
+Bombardier Inc., et al (Dallas County, Texas 2012).

-- IOTC Air, LLC v.
+- Complex Contract and Fraud Dispute: Represented Bombardier in connection with breach of contract and fraud claims arising out of purchase and sale agreement.
+Secured judgment on the pleadings.
+IOTC Air, LLC v.
 Bombardier Inc., et ano (S.D.
-FL 2012): Represented Bombardier in connection with breach of contract and fraud claims arising out of purchase and sale agreement.
-Secured judgment on the pleadings.
+FL 2012).

-- Bombardier Transit Corp. v.
+- Bid Protest Litigation: Successfully represented Bombardier in protesting decision to disqualify contractor from bidding on rail procurement.
+The rail authority canceled the procurement in favor of a new request for proposals.
+Bombardier Transit Corp. v.
 Southern California Regional Rail Authority (IFB No. EP 110-04).
-Successfully represented Bombardier in protesting decision to disqualify contractor from bidding on rail procurement.
-The rail authority canceled the procurement in favor of a new request for proposals.

 Investment and Acquisition Engagements